FirstLegoLeague/ms-auth/README.md

 ```

 If your service runs with the *launcher*, the launcher will provide it in the configuration parameter givven to your application.

+## Development
+1. Fork this repository
+2. make some changes
+3. create a Pull Request
+4. Wait for a CR from the code owner
+5. make sure everything is well
+6. merge

+A few things to notice while developing:
+* Use `yarn` not `npm`
+* Follow javascript conventions as described [here](http://nodeguide.com/style.html)
+* Keep the package lightweight and easy to use
+* Don't break API if not neccessary
+* Be creative and have fun